LDEFS(OPCS) Optical Printer Control System LDEFS(OPCS)

 OPCSCMD(OPCS) - run OPCS commands from within OPCSDEFS command mode

-man -k OPCSDEFS: - list OPCSDEFS commands with one line descripitions
+man -k OPCSDEFS: - list OPCSDEFS commands with one line descriptions

 man -k OPCS: - list OPCS commands with one line descriptions